The IOB Guide for T1D, Part 4

 Option 1: Keep the correction model and add physiological exposure as a separate entity

 The existing bolus calculator architecture remains unchanged.
-Active Insulin Time (AIT or DIA) can be reframed for what it already behaves like in practice: a correction aggressiveness dial.
+Active Insulin Time (AIT or DIA) can be reframed for what it already behaves like in practice: a correction strength dial.

 Shorter AIT (2-3 hours)